 All employees who became members of LACERS before July 1, 2013 are designated as Tier 1 members.
 On or after July 1, 2013, new employees became members of LACERS Tier 2.
-However, on July 9, 2015, Tier 2 was rescinded and a new tier of benefits was created.
+On July 9, 2015, Tier 2 was rescinded and a new tier of benefits was created.
 As a result, Ordinance No. 184134 was adopted on January 12, 2016, where all active Tier 2 members were transferred to Tier 1 as of February 21, 2016.
 Thereafter, new members became Tier 3 members of LACERS.
+Membership to Tier 1 is now closed to new entrants.5

 LACERS' publicly issued financial report, which covers both pension benefits and other postemployment benefits, may be obtained by writing or calling: Los Angeles City Employees' Retirement System, 202 W. First Street, Suite 500, Los Angeles, CA 90012-4401, (800) 779-8328 or LACERS' website http://lacers.org/aboutlacers/reports/index.html.
 As a City department, LAWA shares in the risks and costs with the City.
 LAX presents the related defined benefit disclosures as a participant in a single employer plan of the City on a cost-sharing basis.
-As of the report date of LAX's financial statements, LACERS' financial statements and the Pension Plan's actuarial valuation study for fiscal year 2018 are not yet available.
+As of the report date of LAX's financial statements, LACERS' financial statements and the Pension Plan's actuarial valuation study for fiscal year 2019 are not yet available.